Surgery is the main treatment for melanoma. You might have surgery to remove:

 How often you have follow up appointments depends on the results of your surgery.
 Ask your doctor how often you need to have check ups and what they will involve.

 Surgery to remove melanoma that has spread

-You might have surgery to remove melanoma that has spread to other areas of the body.
-This spread is called secondary or a metastases.
-The operation you have depends on which part of the body the melanoma is in.
+You might have surgery to remove melanoma that has spread to other areas of the skin or body, such as the lungs, skin and bowel.
+Cancer that has spread to another area of the body is called secondaries or metastases.
+The operation you have depends on which part of the body the melanoma has spread to.

 It is not usually possible to cure the melanoma.
-But some people can stay well for months or sometimes years after surgery to remove a secondary.
+But some people can stay well for months or sometimes years after having several different treatments such as surgery to remove metastases, targeted cancer drugs or immunotherapies.